reverscore/rever-media-sdk/README.md

 ### `fetchBase64(reverMediaObject, options)`

 It returns the base64 string corresponding to the provided Rever Media object.
 Additionaly, an `options` object can be passed to specify the desired image size.
+If no size is specified the original image will be returned.

+#### Important:

+Multiple sizes are only available for images stored in AWS.

 ```js
 import ReverMedia, { IMAGE_SIZES } from 'rever-media-sdk';